-A. General Outlook for DOL Rulemaking in 2012.
+A. General Outlook for DOL Rulemaking in 2013.

 The landscape for tax-qualified retirement plans is changing.
 Change can be accomplished by legislation, like the Pension Protection Act of 2006, which left a sizable footprint in the retirement market.
 But change can also be achieved through agency action, and that is what is happening right now.
-2012 is going to be a big year for the U.S. Department of Labor ("DOL"), as its various rules go into effect.
-Covered providers will have to deliver 408(b)(2) fee disclosures to their plan clients for the first time by July 1, 2012.
-Plan sponsors and recordkeepers will need to furnish new participant-level fee disclosures by August 30, 2012 in the case of calendar year plans.
-The prohibited transaction exemption for providing investment advice to participants became effective at the end of 2011 (December 27, 2011).
+2012 was a big year for the U.S. Department of Labor ("DOL"), as several of its new rules went into effect.
+Covered providers were required to deliver 408(b)(2) fee disclosures to their plan clients for the first time by July 1, 2012.
+Plan sponsors and recordkeepers began furnishing new participant-level fee disclosures by August 30, 2012 in the case of calendar year plans.
+The prohibited transaction exemption for providing investment advice to participants became effective just over a year ago at the end of 2011 (December 27, 2011).

 In addition to launching its final rules, the DOL is moving ahead with proposed rulemaking.
-A lot of people are still talking about the DOL's announcement that it will be reproposing a new "fiduciary" definition in the early part of 2012.
+A lot of people are still talking about the DOL's announcement that it will be reproposing a new "fiduciary" definition.
+These rules are expected to be released in the second half of this year.
 And the DOL is expected to finalize its current proposals for target date funds and default investments.
 It should also be noted that the DOL is continuing to work closely with the White House and its Middle Class Task Force.
-Given the unprecedented involvement of the White House in the development of DOL regulations under ERISA, it is important to bear in mind that these rules are designed to make strategic improvements in the 401(k) plan arena, and that they not being issued haphazardly in isolation of one another.
+Given the unprecedented involvement of the White House in the development of DOL regulations under ERISA, it is important to bear in mind that these rules are designed to make strategic improvements in the 401(k) plan arena, and that they are not being issued haphazardly in isolation of one another.
 In sum, the DOL and the Administration are targeting these seven areas: